 For rally marshals, there is a new online training and accreditation scheme to ensure that everyone has a common understanding of their roles and responsibilities, the management of spectators and how to handle an incident.

-To undertake the online training, click here and either login if you are an existing MSA member, or register if you are new.
+To undertake the online training, click here and either login if you are an existing Motorsport UK member, or register if you are new.

 Once logged in follow the links for ‘Online Training’.